GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

     }
     ```

 1. You will get an answer like this.
-Note that this will vary greatly.
-But the LLM will try to translate the userMessage into a different language.
+Note that the exact response will vary greatly between instances as LLMs are not determinstic in behaviour.
+However, you should expect the LLM to translate the userMessage into a different language.

     ```text
     Here are some translations of "I want to watch a movie" into random languages: